matrix-org/matrix-spec-proposals/drafts/cs-v2-http-api.rst

 Address Book API
 ----------------

+XXX: We probably don't need this any time soon - synchronising addressbooks between devices is hardly core.

 FIXME: XXX: Dave - can we do better than this?
 XXX: also, can we extend the generic user data API above.